uhini0201/Codeforces/1560C-Infinity Table.md

-'''
+# Infinity Table

-<p>Polycarp has found a table having an infinite number of rows and columns.
+<span>Polycarp has found a table having an infinite number of rows and columns.
 The rows are numbered from 1, starting from the topmost one.
 The columns are numbered from 1, starting from the leftmost one.
 Initially, the table hasn't been filled and Polycarp wants to fix it.
 He writes integers from 1 and so on to the table as follows.

 <br><br>